-- 1. Number and extent of rills: None.
-Rills are not expected on the site. - 2.
-Presence of water flow patterns: None.
-Water flow patterns are not expected on this site. - 3.
-Number and height of erosional pedestals or terracettes: None.
-Erosional pedestals and terracettes are not expected on this site.
-Alkali sacaton tends to have a hummocky growth form that may appear pedestalled.
+1. Number and extent of rills: None.
+Rills are not expected on the site.

+2. Presence of water flow patterns: None.
+Water flow patterns are not expected on this site.

+3. Number and height of erosional pedestals or terracettes: None.
+Erosional pedestals or terracettes are not expected on this site.

-- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is expected to be 10% or less, occurring in small areas less than 3 inches (7.6 cm) and scattered throughout the site. - 5.
+- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is less than 5 percent. - 5.
 Number of gullies and erosion associated with gullies: None.
 Gullies should not be present on this site. - 6.
 Extent of wind scoured, blowouts and/or depositional areas: None.
 Wind-scoured and/or depositional areas are not present on the site. - Amount of litter movement (describe size and distance expected to travel): Litter should fall in place.
 Slight amount of movement of fine litter from water is possible, but not normal.
-Litter movement from wind is not expected. - Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil aggregate stability ratings typically 5 to 6, normally 6.
-Surface organic matter adheres to the soil surface.
+Litter movement from wind is not expected. - Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil aggregate stability ratings typically 5 to 6, normally Surface organic matter adheres to the soil surface.
 Soil surface peds will typically retain structure indefinitely when dipped in distilled water. - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The surface layer ranges from 3 to 10 inches (7.6-25.4 cm) thick.
-Soil color ranges from light brownish gray, gray to dark grayish brown (values of 4 to 6) dry and black to dark gray (values of 2 to 4) moist.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The surface layer ranges from a depth of 3 to 10 inches (7.6-25.4 cm).
+Soil colors are gray (5/1) when dry and very dark gray (3/1) when moist.
+Soil surface structure is typically granular. - 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: The functional/structural groups provide a combination of rooting depths and structure which positively influences infiltration.
+Combination of shallow and deep rooted species (mid & tall rhizomatous and tufted perennial cool season grasses) with fine and coarse roots positively influences infiltration.